ktry1/Gesture-Blitz/README.md

 Hey hey!
-This is my Gesture Blitz project.
+This is my Gesture Blitz project, created using Electron + React.

 Licence:
   This project was created as a free tool for artists, as such you can modify, use and distribute any part of this project, but only for non-commercial goals.